KTC96/project-one/README.md

    * Add a feedback feature after completing the quiz so users can check their answers.
    * Make quiz questions randomly generate from a pool, so a wider range of knoweldge can be tested.
    * Increase the range of material covered in the site.
+   * Link the quiz to a database to capture and store user data.

 ### Accesibility